mzwallace/dw-cli/README.md

 #dw-cli

-A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG development and deployment.
+A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG (not production) development and deployment.

 ```
 Usage: $ <command> <env> [options]